Hakimcybersec/Cybersecurity-Portfolio/README.md

 - Currently Doing Summer of CCNA course by NetworkChuck
 - In Progress of doing Home Siem Labs
 - In Progress of learning more about finance.
+- In Progress of doing a GitHub Foundations Certificate
 ---